AndreasTusche/antu-photo/README.md

 find -E . -iregex ".*\.($EXT)" -exec mv -v -n "{}" "$DIR" \;
 ```

 From there the images, RAW images or files are renamed to `YYYYMMDD-hhmmss.xxx`.
 If two or more files were taken at the same second, the filename will be suffixed with a an incremental frame number: `YYYYMMDD-hhmmss_ff.xxx`.
-The renamed files are moved to the respective `YYYY/YYYY-MM-DD` directories
+The renamed files are moved to the respective `YYYY/YYYY-MM-DD` directories.

 At any time, duplicated files may be identified.
+Binary identical files will be moved to the Trash, leaving only one copy.
+Other files which seem to be identical in any other way are moved to `~/Pictures/REVIEW/ERROR/DUPLICATES/` for later manual inspection.

-For later manual inspection they are moved to `~/Pictures/REVIEW/DUPLICATES/`.
-It turned out that for my workflow, the duplicates are the biggest problem — I shall write an extra chapter for this.
+For my workflow, the duplicates are the biggest problem — I shall write an extra chapter for this.

 #### Automate it - the script